h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 (This section to be removed by the RFC editor.)

 This specification is being implemented (client and server) in the FreeRADIUS project which is hosted on GitHub.
 URL TBD.
-The code implemention "diff" is approximately 2,000 lines, including build system changes and changes to configuration parsers.
+The code implementation "diff" is approximately 2,000 lines, including build system changes and changes to configuration parsers.

 # Privacy Considerations